sparkflows/sparkflows-docs/docs/user-guide/pipeline/pipeline.rst

 Overview
 ========

-Fire supports Pipelines.
+Fire Insights supports Pipelines.
 Pipelines allow running multiple workflows in a defined order.

+Fire Insights can be executed Pipelines in below ways :

+1. It Can run workflows on Compute engine configured.
-Fire Insights can execute Pipelines on its own.
-Or it can run them via Airflow.
+2. It can run them via Airflow.
 The nodes available in the Pipeline depends on whether Airflow is configured or not.

 Pipeline List
 -------------